top of page

 Diving Boracay

 The dive season around Boracay is pretty much year-round.
 Visibility ranges from outstanding 30-50 meters (100-165ft) in the warmer months to 10-20 meters (33-66ft) during the cooler months of December to February.
-Water temps are warm throughout the year, averaging 27C - 29C (81F - 85F).
+Water temps are warm throughout the year, ranging from 25C to 30C (78F - 88F).

 Some sites like Balinghai Wall and Diniwid get some nice easy current that allow for gentle to strong drift dives that are good for beginners and training.
 The Yapak deep wall sometimes has a strong current, which makes it suitable for more experienced divers.
 The currents are influenced by the tides, so Yapak, Crocodile Island and the Channel Drift dive sites are only scheduled when the tide is right.
 Most of the other sites can be accessed at any time depending on the direction and strength of the wind.

 The two dominant ‘seasons’ are the Habagat and Amihan monsoons.
-During the Habagat southwest monsoon (July to September) we dive on the east side of the island much of the time, where calmer conditions prevail and winds and waves are too strong to dive on the west side.
-The rest of the year the surface conditions are calm so we tend to dive wherever we want all around the island.
+During the Habagat southwest monsoon (July to September) we usually dive on the east side of the island much of the time, where calmer conditions prevail and winds and waves are too strong to dive on the west side.
+The rest of the year, when the surface conditions are calm we can dive wherever we want all around the island.

 No matter what time of year you visit, there is some great diving to be enjoyed by everyone!